-Algorithm 2 in Subsection B. In figures 15, and 16 statistics of convergence are shown for the algorithm that terminates after 100 rounds of the auction game.
+The curves in Figures 7 and 10 represent the evolution of the average prices of the population of buyers and sellers during the game using the utility functions 6 to 8, respectively.
+It is seen that convergence to a Nash equilibrium of the game is achieved in each case.
+In Figures 9, 8, 12, and 11, statistics of convergence are shown for the algorithm that terminates after 100 rounds of the auction game.
 It is seen that the spread between the average bid and ask prices $p_b - p_s$ is marginally small which essentially demonstrates convergence to a single market price.